fwojcik/smhasher3/README.md

 `results/` directory.

 There are a few hashes which do not pass all the tests, but are very close to doing so.
 These are: `chaskey-12` are `MeowHash`.
-These failures will be investigated in the next month, as the failures could be due to chance and/or due to a flaw in a test.
+These failures are false positives.
+The failure thresholds have been adjusted, and these hashes are expected to be listed as "passing" in the next round of results.

 Summary
 -------